NBA Basketball Box Scores

 -

-Golden State will play their next game at home against Portland.
-The Warriors have a W/L % of .833 after a win and 1.000 after a loss.
+Denver will play their next game at home against San Antonio.
+The Nuggets have a W/L % of .333 after a win and .450 after a loss.

 -

-Denver will play their next game at home against Sacramento.
-The Nuggets have a W/L % of .333 after a win and .474 after a loss.
+Sacramento will play their next game at home against Miami.
+The Kings have a W/L % of .357 after a win and .500 after a loss.